 Some of Viola’s work can be both hypnotizing and expectant.
 “Nine Attempts to Achieve Immortality” is a small black and white screen of Viola staring at the viewer, so still that he appears frozen.
 The stillness is sharply punctuated by ragged breathing through the surround-sound of the room, making “the technical apparatus” of natural phenomena “overwhelming to the viewer.”

-“Bill Viola: The Moving Portrait” is exhibited at the Smithsonian American Art Museum through May 7, 2017.
+“Bill Viola: The Moving Portrait” is exhibited at the National Portrait Gallery through May 7, 2017.
 Admission is free.